Erudika/scoold/README.md

 When using the default H2 database, you can also copy the `./data` directory to the new installation or just copy all `*.db` files.
 The data directory also contains Lucene index folders for each app, e.g. `./data/scoold-lucene`.
 These folders can also be moved and copied or even deleted.
-You ca easily restore the Lucene index for a Para app by running a rebuild index task from the `para-cli` tool.
+You can easily restore the Lucene index for a Para app by running a rebuild index task from the `para-cli` tool.
 Here's how to rebuild the root app `para` and a child app `scoold` with just two simple commands: